Stampeders down Blue Bombers 29-10 - Red Deer Advocate

 Heath then snagged his second interception.
 After a successful coach’s challenge for pass interference, Feoli-Gudino made his TD catch at 8:38 and Medlock’s convert flipped the score 10-9 for the home team.

-The Stampeders lost defensive lineman Kashawn Fraser on their first play of the game.
+The Stampeders lost two more defensive linemen, Kashawn Fraser on their first play of the game and later Aston Whiteside.
 Punt returner Tunde Adeleke was also injured in the first half.

-Note: Note to readers: This is a corrected story.
-A previous version said that Calgary lost James Vaughters to injury
+“If you can play (defensive) end, give me a call,” Calgary head coach Dave Dickenson quipped.